Join your friends and neighbors in opposing Cardinal-Hickory Creek

 • It would run 125 miles from the Cardinal substation in Middleton, WI to the Hickory Creek Substation in Dubuque, IA.

 • It’s estimated to cost at least $500 million plus financing costs with a mandated 10.2% ($50 million or more) annual rate of return for the developers.
 These costs would be borne by the ratepayers over the anticipated 30-40 yr. lifetime of the line.

 • ATC profits solely on the construction and maintenance of powerlines whether they are needed or not.
 They have every incentive to simply build new infrastructure regardless of need.

 Rationale for Opposition:

-Concerned individuals and organizations such as Driftless Defenders and SOUL of Wisconsin are coming together to oppose this expensive, unnecessary powerline expansion.
+Concerned individuals and organizations such as Driftless Defenders, Western Dane Preservation Campaign and SOUL of Wisconsin are coming together to oppose this expensive, unnecessary powerline expansion.
 A strong, united voice will be needed to convince decision-makers this project does not serve the best interests of our communities.
 Our opposition coalition continues to grow and we welcome you to be a part of it.